 Even if we are able to successfully complete our clinical trials and submit a BLA, and/or an MAA, we cannot predict whether or when we will obtain regulatory approval to commercialize our product candidates, and we cannot, therefore, predict the timing of any future revenue.
 We cannot commercialize our product candidates until the appropriate regulatory authorities have reviewed and approved the applicable applications.
 We cannot assure you that the regulatory authorities will complete their review processes in a timely manner or that we will obtain regulatory approval for our product candidates.
+For example, difluprednate eye drops are not approved or commercially available in certain geographies where we intend or may choose to seek regulatory approval for Ixo-vec, and we cannot assure you that the appropriate prophylaxis will be available in such jurisdictions to enable us to obtain regulatory approval to commercialize Ixo-vec.
 In addition, we may experience delays or rejections based upon additional government regulation from future legislation or administrative action or changes in policies from the FDA or other regulatory authorities outside the U.S. during the period of product development, clinical trials and FDA's or comparable foreign regulatory authorities' regulatory review.
-If marketing approval for any product candidate is delayed, limited or denied, our ability to market the product candidate, and our ability to generate product sales, would be adversely affected.
+If marketing approval for any product candidate is delayed, limited or denied, our ability to market the product candidate and our ability to generate product sales, would be adversely affected.